0z-cloud/vx/ansible/README.md

             production
         ```

-    2. Deploy to each environment start automaticly via Gitlab CI by .gitlab-ci.yml file:
+    2. Deploy to each environment start automatically via Gitlab CI by .gitlab-ci.yml file:

         * when we push ```any``` branch deploy starts to ```development environment```.